kam193/package-campaigns/README.md

 ## Disclaimer
 Data are presented as-is without any guarantee.
 Detection, classification, analyse & co. are done as a hobby activity, you use the information at your own risk.
 There are possible mistakes or highly opinionated classifications.

+## License

+You're free to use data exposed here as long as you attribute the source.